robmarshall/gatsby-plugin-gravity-forms/README.md

 # Gatsby GraphQl Gravity Forms Component

-A (relatively) plug and play component for parsing GraphQL Gravity Form data.
+A plug and play component for parsing GraphQL Gravity Form data.
 Outputs a component using BEM classes, meaning all you need to do is style it.

+To be used alongside [gatsby-source-wordpress](https://www.npmjs.com/package/gatsby-source-wordpress).

 Uses [React Hook Forms](https://react-hook-form.com/) under the hood for all that good state management.

+[Apollo](https://github.com/apollographql/apollo-client) is baked in for handling the data submission.

 ## Installation